Cumberland, Maryland: Public transportation

+Potomac Valley Transit bus routes 105 and 205 serve the city.
+105 serves Country Club Mall.
+205 serves Roses Department Store.

-The Western Maryland Scenic Railroad operates steam and diesel excursion trains from Cumberland to Frostburg and back.
+The Western Maryland Scenic Railroad operates steam and diesel excursion trains from the town to Frostburg and back.

 In popular culture

 The webcomic The Adventures of Dr. McNinja by Christopher Hastings is set in part in a fictionalized version of Cumberland.

-Briefly mentioned in the novel Blood Meridian by Cormac McCarthy.
+Cumberland is briefly mentioned in the novel Blood Meridian by Cormac McCarthy.